 Just between you and me, the first time I played Morrowind it was on an Xbox.
 It was still a great game, but getting the PC version and being able to mod it made it even better.
 We praise it for being the last truly weird Elder Scrolls game, but we should also remember Morrowind as one of the clunkiest.
 To enjoy its mushroom trees and settlements built in dead insects meant putting up with rough combat, a leveling system that needed gaming, plenty of bugs, and a bit too much walking.

 If you've never played Morrowind before it's worth trying unmodded to see which parts you'd most like to alter before diving in.
-It's also recommended to use a loader like Wrye Mash or Nexus Mod Manager to organize mods once you start.
+It's also recommended to use a loader like Wrye Mash or Vortex to organize mods once you start.
 And even when using them, always read the installation instructions.

 Table of contents

 - New locations and quests

 Believe it or not, there were a few bugs in this Bethesda RPG.
 These mods fix those and greatly improve the fundamentals.

 A massive effort committed to fixing bugs and mistakes, from savegame corruption and missing objects to the in-game calendar not having the correct number of days in each month.
 There are plenty of optional changes, including modern resolutions and an over-the-shoulder version of the third-person view.
 The Morrowind Code Patch is also an essential foundation for the Tamriel Rebuilt mod, but can conflict with leveling mods like Galsiah's Character Development or Madd Leveler if you don't turn off skill/attribute uncapping when installing it.